ScalizerOrg/s6r-odoo-addons-multi-company/s6r_mail_catchall_multi_company/README.md

 Scalizer Mail Catchall Multi Company
 ===============

-This module adds a code field on companies to retrieve catchall domain in multi-company mode.
+This module adds a field on companies to retrieve catchall domain in multi-company mode.

 <br>
 <br>